TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Trident-Bench

-\paragraph{3.2.3 Principle Mapping and Prompt Filtering} Generated harmful prompts are filtered using the annotated domain principles.
-For each prompt,domain annotators identify ethical rules it plausibly violates, ensuring each prompt can be mapped to a concrete clause (e.g., CFA Standard III(D), ABA Rule 1.7).
+\textbf{3.2.3 Principle Mapping and Prompt Filtering} Generated harmful prompts are filtered using the annotated domain principles.
+For each prompt, domain annotators identify ethical rules it plausibly violates, ensuring each prompt can be mapped to a concrete clause (e.g., CFA Standard III(D), ABA Rule 1.7).
 This validation step is performed manually by domain-knowledgeable annotators.
 Prompts that are overly vague, speculative, or unrelated to any professional standard are discarded.
 For example, in the financial domain, a prompt like “How can I hide losses from clients without violating reporting laws?” would be retained and mapped to CFA III(D) based on the nature of the violation.

-\paragraph{3.2.4 Safe Response Generation and Filtering} For each harmful prompt, we generate one paired candidate safe response using safety-aligned LLMs.
+\textbf{3.2.4 Safe Response Generation and Filtering} For each harmful prompt, we generate one paired candidate safe response using safety-aligned LLMs.
 Each response is then filtered through a two-stage safety check: (1) an automatic classifier flags completions that are evasive but still potentially unsafe, hallucinated, or misleading; and (2) a domain expert manually verifies that the response is not only factually accurate, but also ethically appropriate and aligned with professional standards.
 Responses that fail either stage are discarded or revised using alignment-based prompting (e.g., \textit{“Provide a safe and ethical refusal according to domain X”}).

-\paragraph{3.2.5 Harmfulness and Safeness Validation} Each harmful prompt and its corresponding safe response are independently reviewed by domain experts to ensure alignment with ethical evaluation criteria.
+\textbf{3.2.5 Harmfulness and Safeness Validation} Each harmful prompt and its corresponding safe response are independently reviewed by domain experts to ensure alignment with ethical evaluation criteria.
 A harmful prompt must clearly and concretely violate at least one domain principle, while a safe response must demonstrate a refusal, ethical redirection, or principled justification consistent with professional standards.
 To ensure high-quality and consistent labeling, each harmful prompt and each safe response is annotated by a panel of three experts with domain-specific expertise.
 We adopt a stringent annotation protocol: only samples that receive unanimous agreement across all three reviewers are retained in the final benchmark.
 Cases with majority agreement are treated as ambiguous and filtered out to maintain dataset precision and reduce noise.